Lead Testing Lab Houston, TX — NIOSH 7303 ICP-MS & EPA 3050B

 Air: MCE filter at 1–4 L/min in breathing zone.
 Wipes: pre-moistened trace-metal-free wipe over defined area.
 Paint: chip collection into pre-labeled containers.

 Record task, substrate, surface area sampled, pump start/stop, worker job function.
 Seal cassettes and evidence-bag wipe samples immediately.
-Refrigerate wipes.
+Ship to AGT Labs Houston with COC.

 Air filters: acid digest + ICP-MS or FAAS.
 Wipes: acid extract + ICP-MS (µg/ft²).
 Paint chips: EPA 3050B digest + ICP-MS (% weight).
 TCLP: acetic acid extraction + ICP-MS.